Logiqx/gps-details/docs/devices/coros/smoothing/update.md

 ![apparent fix](img\apparent-fix.png)

-The nature of the fix in V3.0506.0 / V3.0508.0 was not evident until issues were spotted in Aug 2024, affecting the VERTIX and APEX Pro:
+The nature of the fix in V3.0506.0 / V3.0508.0 was not apparent until issues were spotted in Aug 2024, affecting the VERTIX and APEX Pro:

 ![9 mins](../smoothing/img/apex-pro-03-0508.png)